rikumat/chess-engine/documentation/testing.md

 ## Integration tests

-Tbe Ai's functionality is also tested with integration tests.
+Ai's functionality is also tested with integration tests.
 These tests are defined in the test_integration.py file.
 These tests mainly test the combined functinoality of Engine and Ai.
 The test cases commonly originate from blunders that occur in manual testing, such as accuracy tests.
+The purpose of these tests is to find the root problem of a serious misplay, fix it, and ensure it doesn't happen again.

 # Test coverage
 on 8.12.2023 test branch coverage of tested files is 95%.